Pointing: Protodeclarative and protoimperative pointing

+In terms of communication and language development, it is the communication itself, rather than the act of pointing per se, that matters.
+Consequently, children can engage in protodeclarative and protoimperative communication even if they are unable to point or to see pointing (e.g., children who are blind).

 Relationship with language

 Pointing and labeling objects plays an important role in language acquisition, and children tend to be more attentive to objects pointed to by others, as well as to objects pointed to that are verbally labeled.

 A meta-analysis by Colonnesi and colleagues found a strong relationship between pointing and language, including between pointing at an early age and language ability in later life, and pointing at an early age as a predictor of two-word vocal combinations.
 They concluded that only a "few studies" had not found a strong correlation between pointing and the development of language.
 Research has also shown that the frequency of communicative pointing from ages 9 months to 12.5 months was positively correlated with vocabulary size for children at age two.
 (Note: This was true for both users of sign language and spoken word.)
 The relationship between language development and pointing tends to be stronger in studies which examined declarative pointing specifically or pointing generally, rather than imperative pointing.

 In school age children, finger-pointing-reading (reading while pointing to words or letters as they are spoken) can play an important role in reading development, by helping to emphasize the association between the spoken and printed word, and encouraging children to be attentive to the meaning of text.